armin-fx/BandedScad/doc/math_polygon.md

 #### is_point_on_line [^][contents]
 [is_point_on_line]: #is_point_on_line-
-Returns `true` if a point is exactly on a straight line.\
+Returns `true` if a point is exactly on a straight line.
 In 2D or 3D.

+_Arguments:_
 ```OpenSCAD
 is_point_on_line (line, point)
 ```